Robot × LaserBeam: Publication

 In North America, Viz Media published the series on their digital Weekly Shonen Jump magazine.
 Viz Media announced the English digital release of the manga in November 2019.
 The seven volumes were published on September 22, 2020.

-Volume list
+Volumes

 Reception

-The manga had 460,000 copies in circulation as of December 2017.
-As of May 2018, the manga had 700,000 copies in circulation.
+The manga had 460,000 copies in circulation by December 2017.
+By May 2018, the manga had 700,000 copies in circulation.